pomdtr/smallweb/README.md

 Smallweb is a lightweight web server based on [Deno](https://deno.com).
 It is inspired both by [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) and online platforms like [Val Town](https://val.town) and [Deno Deploy](https://deno.com/deploy).

-Smallweb maps each folder in `~/www` to a subdomain (`~/www/example` will be mapped `https://example.localhost` on your local device, and `https://example.<your-domain>` on your homelab / VPS).
+Smallweb maps each folder in `~/www` to a subdomain: `~/www/example` will be mapped `https://example.localhost` on your local device, and `https://example.<your-domain>` on your homelab / VPS.

-Each http request is isolated in it's own deno subprocess.
-If there is no activity on your website, no resources is used on your server.
-And it also scales surprisingly well!
+Each http request is isolated in it's own deno subprocess, meaning that if there is no activity on your website, no resources will be used on your server.
+It also scales surprisingly well!

 Creating a new website becomes as simple a creating text file and opening the corresponding url.
 No need to create a Dockerfile, launch a dev server or run an install/build command.
-Since servers are mapped to text files, you can manage them using standard unix tools (cp / scp, mv, rm).
+Since servers are mapped to text files, you can manage them using standard unix tools like `cp`, `mv` or `rm`

 The following snippet is stored at `~/www/demo/http.ts` on my raspberrypi 400, and served at <https://demo.pomdtr.me>.
 Every update to the file is instantly mirrored.